brink-daniel/ssms-object-explorer-menu/README.md

 ## Credits

-All development is done by [Daniel Brink](https://www.linkedin.com/in/brinkdaniel/).
+All development is done by [Daniel Brink](https://www.linkedin.com/in/brinkdaniel/) and [Viktor Mészáros](https://www.linkedin.com/in/viktor-m%C3%A9sz%C3%A1ros-73a960245/).

 Information on how to access the Object Explorer and TreeView control was learnt by studying Nicholas Ross's [SSMS-Schema-Folders](https://github.com/nicholas-ross/SSMS-Schema-Folders) project.